Dree0313/SQL/06_projects/Student Registration Data Cleanup & Analysis & SQL Drills/ReadMe.md

 Which students are affected?
 How many duplicate enrollments exist per case?

-3. Data Inspection
+3. Data Update

-Retrieve the full records that are considered duplicates so they can be reviewed manually.
+Remove the records that are considered duplicates.

-4. Business Awareness (Conceptual — no code required yet)
+5. Business Awareness (Conceptual)

 Explain: